Silverune/PicoPlant/README.md

 Firmware

-This is not designed to be an exhaustive line by line talk-through of the micro Python code.
+This is not designed to be an exhaustive line by line talk-through of the MicroPython code.
 It is designed to give an oversight of what is being done, how it is being done and any non-obvious sections of the code that might be helped by additional explanation.

 Files:

-- ```main.py``` - this is the "main" where the micro Python starts executing the code.
+- ```main.py``` - this is the "main" where the MicroPython starts executing the code.
 All other files are referenced from this one.
 - ```vds001.py``` - device interface for the voltage divider circuit.
 Essentially, is a simple wrapper around assigning one of the GPIO pins to act as a digital input.
 - ```pico_temp.py``` - the Raspberry Pi Pico has a built in temperature sensor.
 This file has routines for reading this value and processing the results
 - ```lcd_api.py``` - API class for sending information for display to the LCD.
 Original is from https://github.com/dhylands/python_lcd